Intentions to buy homes

 General housing allowance

-Low-income households are eligible for general housing allowance to help with their housing costs.
-A household includes everyone sharing living quarters, and the housing allowance is granted to the household collectively.
+Low income households can receive general housing allowance from Kela in order to reduce their housing expenditure.
+A household is made up of people living in the same dwelling, and the housing allowance is granted to the entire household.